-We were able to watch three episodes of Disney Plus series Star Wars Andor, on the big screen, in IMAX, a day before official release.
+I watched watch three episodes of Disney Plus series Star Wars Andor, on the big screen, in IMAX.

 Andor is a character driven, and suspenseful espionage series, that focuses on Cassian Andor; a future intelligence officer and rebel fighter in his earlier years, in 5 BBY.
 This is before the events of Star Wars movie Rogue One.